The great thing about these paper bunny treat bags, they are quick to make cost almost nothing and make an adorable Easter gift.

 What you need to make the Easter treat bags

-Top Tip: Lots of shops will give you free wallpaper samples, there are so many fantastic wallpaper designs out there.
-All you need is approximately one A4 size piece of paper for each bunny.
+Top Tip: Many shops will give you free wallpaper samples; there are so many fantastic wallpaper designs.
+All you need is approximately one A4 piece of paper for each bunny.

 How to Make a Paper Bunny treat bag

-1. Firstly, download and cut out the paper bunny template or draw your own.
+Step 1: Firstly, download and cut out the paper bunny template.
+Or you can attempt to draw your own.

-2. Next, once you have decided on the paper you are going to use (should be A4 in size), fold it in half lengthways and draw a
+Step 2: Once you have decided on the paper you will use (it should be A4 in size), fold it in half lengthways and draw around your template.

-3. Then, cut out your bunny shape.
-You should end up with 2 identical paper bunnies.
-Place them wrong sides together and stitch around the edge leaving a gap at the bottom.
+Step 3: Then cut out your bunny shape.
+You should end up with two identical paper bunnies.
+Place the wrong sides together and stitch around the edge, leaving a gap at the bottom.
 Use a sewing machine for this.

-4. Fill with your Easter treats through the gap and then sew it up to close.
+Step 4: Fill with your Easter treats through the gap and sew it up to close.

 A Quick Way To Make Pom Pom Tails.